-The Output Format box displays the file types and formats you can use to render your file.
-You can double-click headings (or click the arrow buttons) to expand or collapse lists of available templates.
+The Formats selection box displays the file types and formats you can use to render your file.
+When you select a format the Templates selection box updates to display available templates for that format.
 Click a template to select it and use that format for rendering, or select a template and click the Customize Template button to modify the template's settings.
-For more information, see "Custom rendering templates" on page 560.
+For more information, see "Custom rendering templates" on page 460

 - You can type in the Search render templates box to find templates.
-For example, if you wanted to render a video for a PSPTM (PlayStation® Portable) system, you could type "PSP" in the box to display only templates that include the term "PSP" in the template name or description. - If you have templates that you use often, you can create favorites.
-Click the gray star in next to a template name to mark that template as a favorite.
-You can then select the Show favorites only check box to display only your favorites in the Render As dialog. - Templates that match your project settings (frame size, pixel aspect ratio, and frame rate), are displayed with an symbol in the template list.
-If you want to display only templates that match your project settings, select the Match project settings check box.

-- For even more control over the template list, click More filter options.
-You can display audio/video templates or match your project's audio channel count, sample rate, frame rate, frame size, aspect ratio, or field order. - To create a 5.1 surround audio stream for your DVD, render your audio using the Dolby Digital AC-3 Studio plug-in with the 5.1 Surround DVD or 5.1 Surround DVD, AGC on template.
+For example, if you wanted to render a video for an Internet video, you could type "Internet" in the box to display only templates that include the term "Internet" in the template name or description. - If you have templates that you use often, you can create favorites.
+Click the gray star r next to a template name to mark that template as a favorite.
+You can then select Show favorites only from the Filters drop-down menu to display only your favorites r in the Render As dialog. - Use the Filters drop-down to choose templates that match your project settings (frame size, pixel aspect ratio, and frame rate).
+If you want to display only templates that match your project settings, select the Match project settings check box. - To create a 5.1 surround audio stream for your DVD, render your audio using the Dolby Digital AC-3 Studio plug-in with the 5.1 Surround DVD or 5.1 Surround DVD, AGC on template.